adn770/ppdf/docs/design-dmap.md

     -   **Outcome**: The enhancer can now isolate the image data for every detected feature.

--   **Milestone 62: Implement and Verify Single LLaVA API Call**
+-   **Milestone 62: Implement and Verify Single LLM API Call**
-    -   **Goal**: To send one cropped feature image to the LLaVA API and log the raw response.
+    -   **Goal**: To send one cropped feature image to the LLM API and log the raw response.
     -   **Description**: This milestone connects the pipeline to the Ollama API for the first time in a controlled manner.
 It will process only the *first* feature it finds, send it for classification, and log the output without attempting to parse or merge it.
 This isolates the API call for easy debugging.
     -   **Key Tasks**:
-        1. In `LLaVAFeatureEnhancer.enhance`, modify the feature loop to process only the first feature and then break.
+        1. In `LLMFeatureEnhancer.enhance`, modify the feature loop to process only the first feature and then break.
-        2. Call the `llm.query_llava` function with the cropped image and the classifier prompt.
+        2. Call the `llm.query_llm` function with the cropped image and the classifier prompt.
-        3. Add a `log_llm.debug` statement to print the raw JSON or error message returned from the API call.
+        3. Add a `log_llm.debug` statement to print the raw response returned from the API call.
-    -   **Outcome**: The tool, when run, will send a single feature to the LLaVA model and print the model's raw classification response to the debug log, verifying the end-to-end API connection.
+    -   **Outcome**: The tool, when run, will send a single feature to the LLM model and print the model's raw classification response to the debug log, verifying the end-to-end API connection.

 -   **Milestone 63: Implement Full Feature Enhancement and Merging**
-    -   **Goal**: To process all features through LLaVA, parse the results, and merge them back into the final map data.
+    -   **Goal**: To process all features through the LLM, parse the results, and merge them back into the final map data.
     -   **Description**: This final milestone fully enables the feature enhancement pipeline.
-It removes the single-feature limitation, adds JSON parsing for the LLM's response, and updates the feature objects with the new, more descriptive `featureType`.
+It removes the single-feature limitation, adds parsing for the LLM's response, and updates the feature objects with the new, more descriptive `featureType`.
     -   **Key Tasks**:
-        1. In `LLaVAFeatureEnhancer.enhance`, remove the `break` to allow the loop to process all features.
+        1. In `LLMFeatureEnhancer.enhance`, remove the `break` to allow the loop to process all features.
-        2. Add logic to parse the JSON response from `query_llava`.
+        2. Add logic to parse the response from `query_llm`.
         3. If a valid `featureType` is returned by the LLM, update the corresponding feature dictionary in the `enhancement_layers` with the new type.
         4. Ensure the method returns the modified `enhancement_layers` object.
         5. In `MapAnalyzer`, correctly receive and use the returned, modified context for the final transformation stage.
-    -   **Outcome**: When `--llava classifier` is used, the final JSON and SVG output will contain features with semantically rich types (e.g., "stairs", "altar") as classified by the LLaVA model.
+    -   **Outcome**: When `--llm classifier` is used, the final JSON and SVG output will contain features with semantically rich types (e.g., "stairs", "altar") as classified by the LLM.

-### Phase 21: LLaVA Oracle Mode Enhancement
+### Phase 21: LLM Oracle Mode Enhancement

 -   **Milestone 64: Add Oracle Mode to CLI and Prompts**
     -   **Goal**: To prepare the project for the oracle mode implementation by adding